Skip to content

 SEC005 hostIPC Usage Sharing IPC namespace with host is a security risk.
 Medium 2

-SEC006 Pods Missing Secure Defaults Checks if pods are missing recommended securityContext fields such as runAsNonRoot, readOnlyRootFilesystem, or allowPrivilegeEscalation.
+SEC006 Pods Missing Secure Defaults Missing recommended securityContext fields (e.g. runAsNonRoot).
 Medium 3

-SEC008 Secrets in Environment Variables Detects secrets exposed via env.valueFrom.secretKeyRef.
-This can be leaked via logs or /proc.
+SEC008 Secrets in Environment Variables Exposed via env.valueFrom.secretKeyRef; can leak via logs or /proc.
 High 4

-SEC009 Missing Capabilities Drop Flags containers not dropping all capabilities via securityContext.capabilities.drop = ['ALL'].
+SEC009 Missing Capabilities Drop Containers not dropping all capabilities.
 Medium 3

-SEC010 HostPath Volume Usage Detects use of hostPath volumes that can expose or manipulate the host filesystem.
+SEC010 HostPath Volume Usage Use of hostPath volumes exposes host filesystem.
 High 3

-SEC011 Containers Running as UID 0 Flags containers explicitly running as user 0 (root), even with securityContext set.
+SEC011 Containers Running as UID 0 Explicit runAsUser: 0 even with securityContext.
 High 3

-SEC012 Added Linux Capabilities Detects use of added Linux capabilities via securityContext.capabilities.add.
+SEC012 Added Linux Capabilities Use of extra Linux capabilities via securityContext.capabilities.add.
 Medium 2

-SEC013 EmptyDir Volume Usage Flags usage of emptyDir volumes, which are non-persistent and cleared on pod restart.
+SEC013 EmptyDir Volume Usage emptyDir volumes are non-persistent and cleared on restart.
 Low 1

-SEC014 Untrusted Image Registries Flags containers pulling images from unapproved registries.
+SEC014 Untrusted Image Registries Pulling from unapproved registries.
 High 3

-SEC015 Pods Using Default ServiceAccount Flags pods using the default service account, which may have broad permissions.
+SEC015 Pods Using Default ServiceAccount Pods still use the default ServiceAccount with broad perms.
 Medium 3

-SEC016 Non-Existent Secret References Flags pods referencing Secrets that do not exist.
-This may cause runtime failures.
+SEC016 Non-Existent Secret References Pods referencing missing Secrets; causes runtime failures.
 High 4

 Storage